This post may contain affiliate links, please see the privacy policy for details.

 Notes

-The lemon water keeps the potatoes from browning before you bake them.
+Use lemon water soak: This keeps the potatoes from browning while you work.

 Nutrition